Mathematics Curriculum Statement

 Building on relevant educational research, our maths curriculum has been responsive to the concept of retrieval practice and we understand that children need regular opportunities to revisit prior learning in order to commit mathematical understanding to long term memory.

-We teach maths using the Power Maths scheme, which is a whole-class, textbook-based mastery resource.
-It is based on a small-steps approach, which means the concepts are broken down so the children can acquire a deep, long-term, secure and adaptable understanding.
+We teach maths using the White Rose Maths planning.
+It is based on a small-steps approach, which means the concepts are broken down to enable the children to acquire a deep, long-term, secure and adaptable understanding.
 It has been designed to support and challenge all pupils, and is built on the belief that everyone can learn maths successfully, by building number fluency, confidence and understanding, step by step.
-By taking a Concrete, Pictorial, Abstract (CPA) approach, Power Maths allows children to tackle concepts in a tangible and accessible way.
+By taking a Concrete, Pictorial, Abstract (CPA) approach, WRM allows children to tackle concepts in a tangible and accessible way.
 All ideas are built on previous knowledge and pupils have lots of opportunity to recognise relationships between topics.

 – Year 2: 2s, 5s and 10s